FAQ

 What Is A Click-Track?

 A click track is a special track in the recording software that plays back the metronome into the musicians headphones while recording, so they can keep up a steady tempo.
-The click track can be freely programmed to accommodate tempo and time signature changes.
+It can be freely programmed to accommodate tempo and time signature changes.
 Using a click track has some benefits in the recording and editing process because the whole song is recorded with the tempo grid laying underneath it.
 Corrections in timing can easily be corrected and re-arranging or stitching pieces of the song (takes) can be done much faster.

 Do We Have To Record With A Click Track?